Leader Board: Reception

 Leaderboard was the best-selling Commodore 64 game of 1986 in the United Kingdom.
 Leader Board was Access' third best-selling Commodore game as of late 1987.

-Rick Teverbaugh reviewed the game for Computer Gaming World, and stated that "Leader Board has the most realistic putting feel of any golf game I've ever tried.
-When the ball finally makes it into the cup, the sound of that success is also amazingly realistic."
+Rick Teverbaugh of Computer Gaming World said of the Commodore 64 version that "Leader Board has the most realistic putting feel of any golf game I've ever tried.
+When the ball finally makes it into the cup, the sound of that success is also amazingly realistic".
 Compute!'s Gazette praised the Commodore 64 version's realism and amazing ("there is no other word for it") graphics.
 While noting Leader Boards use of only water hazards, and no difference in color between the fairway and green, the magazine concluded that it "is fun, a lot of fun, and as addicting as the real game".

 Computer Gaming World stated that Leader Board for the Amiga improved on the Commodore 64 version, and praised the graphics, but preferred the also-outstanding Mean 18.
 Info gave the Amiga version four stars out of five, liking the gameplay and "nicely done graphics" but noting the absence of a practice green or course construction.
 The magazine concluded, "It's tough to choose between this and Mean 18".

 Antic wrote that the Atari ST version "will keep you happy for hours", praising its graphics.
 While noting deviations from the rules of golf, the reviewer concluded recommending Leader Board "as an entertaining game for anyone, regardless of skill and knowledge of golf".
+The magazine said that the Atari 8-bit version "was good enough to almost make you forget about the ST game" with "top-class" graphics, albeit lacking roughs, bunkers, or trees.
+Antic concluded that "Leader Board is a fun game whether or not you actually play golf", and that its only flaw was that it would keep players from being "outside in the fresh air".